davetang/getting_started_with_git/git.md

 2. Find every commit in the history of any of those commits
 3. Delete every commit that was not found

+Here's an overview of stuff inside the `.git` folder:

+* `HEAD` is a tiny file (`.git/HEAD`) that just contains the name of your current branch; it can also contain a commit ID, that's called "detached HEAD state".

+* A branch is stored as a tiny file (`.git/refs/heads/main`) that just contains one commit ID; tags are in `refs/tags` and the stash is in `refs/stash`.

+* A commit is a small file (`.git/objects/10/hash`) containing its parent/s, message, tree, and author.
+These files are compressed and in binary but can be viewed using `git cat-file -p hash`.
+(Merges are commits with two or more parents.)

+* Trees are small files with directory listings (like a regular directory).
+The files in it are called blobs and are the files that contain your code/text.
+  Storing a new blob with every change can take up a lot of space, so `git gc` periodically packs them for efficient storage in `.git/objects/pack`.

+* The reflog stores the history of every branch, tag, and HEAD.
+Each line of the reflog has:

+1. Before/after commit IDs
+2. User
+3. Timestamp
+4. Log message

+* Remote-tracking branches (`.git/refs/remotes/origin/main`) store the most recently seen commit ID for a remote branch.
+When `git status` shows that you're up to date with `origin/main`, it is just looking at this file.

+* The config file (`.git/config`) is where you configure remotes.
+Git has global and local settings; the local settings are here and the global ones in `${HOME}/.gitconfig`.

+* Hooks are optional scripts that you can set up to run (before a commit for example) anything you want.
+Check out `.git/hooks/pre-commit.sample` for an example.

+* The staging area (`.git/index`) stores files that you are preparing to commit.